The benefits of home ventilation are quite often misunderstood, so I thought I’d take this opportunity to try and explain them.

 It sounds complicated, but it’s not that bad.
 Read more on whole house ventilation and cross ventilation here.

 Throughout this article on the benefits of home ventilation I've spent a lot of time talking about draughts being uncontrolled ventilation.
-You should only draught proof when you have installed a controlled ventilation system.
+You should only draught proof when you have or have installed adequate controlled ventilation systems.

-If you were to simply seal up all the draughts in your home without installing a controlled ventilation system you’d quickly realise that your home’s air quality would deteriorate and you’d likely suffer from condensation related issues amongst other things.
+If you were to simply seal up all the draughts in your home without having adequate controlled ventilation you’d quickly realise that your home’s air quality would deteriorate and you’d likely suffer from condensation related issues amongst other things.

-Now that we’ve established the benefits of home ventilation hopefully you’ll see that getting good quality ventilation into your home is extremely important.
-The type of ventilation is also very important.
+Now that we’ve established the benefits of home ventilation hopefully you’ll see that getting good quality controlled ventilation into your home is extremely important.